argonne-lcf/balsam/README.md

-Some Balsam components require [mpi4py](https://github.com/mpi4py/mpi4py),  so it is best to install Balsam in an environment with `mpi4py` already in place and configured for your platform.
-At the very least, a working MPI implementation and `mpicc` compiler wrapper should be in the search path so that the dependency can be automatically installed.
+Some Balsam components require [mpi4py](https://github.com/mpi4py/mpi4py),  so it is best to install Balsam in an environment with `mpi4py` already in place and configured for your platform.  **At the minimum**, a working MPI implementation and `mpicc` compiler wrapper should be in the search path, in which case the `mpi4py` dependency will automatically build and install.

 [cython](https://github.com/cython/cython) is also used to compile some CPU-intensive portions of the Balsam service.
 While the Cython dependency will